AsimaShafiq/Customer-Churn-Prediction-using-Explainable-AI/README.md

 This project covers the complete Machine Learning workflow, including data preprocessing, exploratory data analysis, feature engineering, model training, evaluation, explainability using SHAP, new customer prediction, and deployment through a Streamlit web application.

+The application not only predicts whether a customer is likely to churn but also provides the **churn probability, risk level, and key factors that increased or reduced the churn risk**.

 ---

 ## Objectives

-- Analyze customer churn patterns.
+* Analyze customer churn patterns.
-- Clean and preprocess customer data.
+* Clean and preprocess customer data.
-- Perform Exploratory Data Analysis (EDA).
+* Perform Exploratory Data Analysis (EDA).
-- Engineer meaningful features.
+* Engineer meaningful features.
-- Train and compare multiple Machine Learning models.
+* Train and compare multiple Machine Learning models.
-- Evaluate model performance using classification metrics.
+* Evaluate model performance using classification metrics.
-- Select and save a final model.
+* Select and save a final model.
-- Explain model predictions using SHAP.
+* Explain model predictions using SHAP.
-- Predict churn for new customers.
+* Predict churn for new customers.
+* Identify factors increasing and reducing churn risk.
-- Develop an interactive Streamlit application.
+* Develop an interactive Streamlit application.

 ---